ParadisecPlatform/repository/documentation/extending-the-application.md

 Check out `view/paradisec.org.au/ItemViewer.component.vue` as well as `view/paradisec.org.au/RenderContent.component.vue`.

-## Domain specific introduction, explore etc components.
+## Domain specific introduction, header, footer, explore etc components.

 As with the data specific view components, you can build your own introduction and explore components and tell the app to load those.
 The repo layout is the same as it is for view.
 Create a folder named as your domain